nicsuzor/wikijuris/ausip/patent-registration.markdown

 7A Meaning of useful:

-  * (1)  For the purposes of this //Act//, an invention is taken not to be useful unless a specific, substantial and credible use for the invention (so far as claimed) is disclosed in the complete specification.
+  * (1)  For the purposes of this _Act_, an invention is taken not to be useful unless a specific, substantial and credible use for the invention (so far as claimed) is disclosed in the complete specification.
   * (2)  The disclosure in the complete specification must be sufficient for that specific, substantial and credible use to be appreciated by a person skilled in the relevant art.
-  * (3)  Subsection (1) does not otherwise affect the meaning of the word useful in this //Act//.
+  * (3)  Subsection (1) does not otherwise affect the meaning of the word useful in this _Act_.

 The Raising the Bar Amendments bring Australian law in line with that of the US.
 In the US there is no requirement for ‘specific, substantial and credible use’ to be considered, as these grounds will not be examined.
 These grounds may however, may be raised in post-grant challenges to a patent’s validity.